 5] Each unit we produce is "aged" for 12 hours (operated at full power for 12 hours) and then analyzed comparatively with our optimized spectrum to ensure that the emitted curve stays within our stringent quality assurance parameters.

-It is this devotion to excellence that has enabled EconoLux Industries to create the world's first HG (High Granularity) multi-band, 100W, LED COB that has a 95% match to the PAR curve.
+It is this devotion to excellence that has enabled EconoLux Industries to create the world's first HG (High Granularity) multi-band, 100W, LED COB that has a 90+% match to the McCree curve (see spectrum on left).